-The volatility of market interest rates can have a significant impact on profit, which can be positive or negative depending on the development.
+In general, the volatility of market interest rates can have a significant impact on profit, which can be positive or negative depending on the development.
 An increase in interest rates causes the Group's financing costs to rise.
-If the interest rates as at 31 December 2020 were 50 basis points higher / (lower) for loans and bonds at floating interest with all other variables held constant, net profit for the year ended 31 December 2020 and 2019 would have been CZK 9.5 million (lower).
+If the interest rates during 2021 were 50 basis points higher / lower for loans and bonds at floating interest with all other variables held constant, net profit for the year ended 31 December 2021 and equity as at 31 December 2021 would have been CZK 49 million lower / higher (2020: CZK 9.5 million lower / higher).